Yusif-Aslan/Maximum-Cut/README.md

 python3 main.py
 ```

-The code uses only the Python standard library so no additional dependencies are required.
+All implementations work with the Python standard library.
+The ILP solver additionally tries to import `pulp` if available but will fall back to brute force otherwise.